emrgnt-cmplxty/fermi/docs/0.old/videos/live-app-review.md

 > **Ways to drop social tokens to users who don't have wallets or gas!**
 >
 > - Explore easy ways to drop tokens to your friends without having to follow 3000 steps to get a crypto wallet.
-> - It's here, it's Axion, it's crystal clear!
+> - It's here, it's Fermi, it's crystal clear!
 >
 > [ **[Project Repository](https://github.com/near-apps/social-drop)** ]